-Previous reports (please indicate): AR4 Other (e.g. workshop participant):
+Previous reports (please indicate): AR4

 Policy briefings and information with practical information

 B. What would be the appropriate structure and modus operandi for the production of these IPCC products?

 A different one to the one used, in order to involve use communicators and practitioners to produced and some scientists to overview the quality of the information contained